DougallWinship/deform/README.md

 > **_NOTE:_** You can see all the available components by looking at the annotations of the [ComponentFactory](src/Deform/Component/ComponentFactory.php).

 ### Deform\Form
-Under construction!
+Still under construction!

 ## Dependencies
-If you want to use CSS selectors (rather than XPath) you should install https://github.com/bkdotcom/CssXpath.
+As previously noted, if you want to use CSS selectors (rather than XPath) you should install https://github.com/bkdotcom/CssXpath.

 That's it!